Martin Kämpchen: Translating Tagore into German

-In his correspondence with William Rothenstein, “Rabindranath later revealed his anxiety about having achieved the Nobel Prize, and with it world fame, with poetic products which were quite inferior to his original Bengali poetry”.
+In his correspondence with William Rothenstein, "Rabindranath later revealed his anxiety about having achieved the Nobel Prize, and with it world fame, with poetic products which were quite inferior to his original Bengali poetry".
 Kämpchen was also adequately aware of the different mental back-drop of the Bengali and European readers.
 While the nuances of Tagore's poetry were natural for the Bengali readers, it was much more complex for the European readers.
-However, what buoyed him was the interest some German publishers, engaged in publishing religious books, had shown in Tagore because in Europe he still feeds on the reputation of being a “mystic” and “sage”.
+However, what buoyed him was the interest some German publishers, engaged in publishing religious books, had shown in Tagore because in Europe he still feeds on the reputation of being a "mystic" and "sage".
 After Tagore was awarded the Nobel Prize, the English version of Gitanjali was swiftly translated into several European languages.
 The German version was published in 1914.
 Kämpchen had contributed a piece Rabindranath Tagore and Germany: An Overview in the compilation Tagore – At Home in the World edited by Sanjukta Dasgupta and Chinmoy Guha.
-The Introduction mentions that the article traced the journey of remembering Tagore in Germany through translations.
+The introduction says that the article traced the journey of remembering Tagore in Germany through translations.

 Kämpchen's translations started with what appeared to be easier poems, but that included some from Gitanjali, which were not easy at all.
 Santiniketan offered an advantage – there were people ready to assist and support.
 He studied the translations of Helene Meyer-Franck and Alokeranjan Dasgupta, both of whom had translated Tagore from Bengali to German.
 There was Ketaki Kushari Dyson, poet, novelist and translator (Bengali to English), whose comment that nobody who is not a poet is able to translate Rabindranath's poems competently had somewhat disturbed Kämpchen.
 The publication of Selected Poems of Rabindranath Tagore, translated from Bengali to English by William Radice inspired him.

 Kämpchen's first publication in German translation was a collection of one hundred poems from Tagore's Sphulinga, Lekhan and Konika.
 It was followed by a selection of fifty poems, published as a paper-back.
 The book sold 7,000 copies and created a lot of interest in literary circles and the media.
 The third volume contained mostly translations from Gitanjali and Sisu.
 These books were published by publishing houses engaged in publishing religious books.
-He then came out with a selection of Tagore's love poems, from Insel Verlag, a publishing house well known in the literary field.
-A volume of Selected Works of Rabindranath Tagore was published as part of a well-established series, Winkler World Literature.
+He then came out with a selection of Tagore's love poems, from Insel Verlag.
+A volume of Selected Works of Rabindranath Tagore was published as part of a series, Winkler World Literature.
 The compilation had poems, short stories, essays, a bunch of letters and conversations with Albert Einstein.
 The translations were by several persons and all of Kämpchen's poetry translations were included.

-Kämpchen says, “The poet (Rabindranath Tagore) I felt had, finally, arrived in Germany!
-At long last he was regarded as a figure of world literature on a par with Shakespeare, Tolstoy and Dante.”
+Kämpchen says, "The poet (Rabindranath Tagore) I felt had, finally, arrived in Germany!
+At long last he was regarded as a figure of world literature on a par with Shakespeare, Tolstoy and Dante."